JimRogers/jimrogerswebsite/_posts/2015-12-30-song-1-on-the-move.markdown

 <br>

-  So I thought I would start sharing some of the songs I have been writing over the last 5 years.
+  <p>So I thought I would start sharing some of the songs I have been writing over the last 5 years.
 Here is the first one title <i>On the Move</i>.
 It was filmed and edited by Christian Steinmetz and shot in Old Portsmouth UK.
 The song has been knocking around in my thoughts/notes for years.
 It was writtten from the sense of feeling that there is something more and catching a sense of it.
-Enjoy.
+Enjoy.</p>